samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** 8 hours

 You set an alarm against intrusion.
 Choose a door, a window, or an area within range that is no larger than a 20-foot [Cube](/sources/dnd/free-rules/rules-glossary#CubeAreaofEffect).
 Until the spell ends, an alarm alerts you whenever a creature touches or enters the warded area.
-When you cast the spell, you can designate creatures that won’t set off the alarm.
+When you cast the spell, you can designate creatures that won't set off the alarm.
 You also choose whether the alarm is audible or mental:

 **Audible Alarm.** The alarm produces the sound of a handbell for 10 seconds within 60 feet of the warded area.

 **Mental Alarm.** You are alerted by a mental ping if you are within 1 mile of the warded area.
-This ping awakens you if you’re asleep.
+This ping awakens you if you're asleep.

 ---